On the 2nd day of Lahore Literary Festival (LLF), the main topic was brainstorming history and literature.

 In another session titled “In recognition of Hamza Shinwari: Literature and Sufism in Khyber-Pakhtunkhwa”, the works of the historic Pashto poet Ameer Hamza Shinwari or Hamza Baba as he is commonly known, was discussed.

 The speakers termed his works a combination of classical and modern poetry and said that his work presents a unique blend of Sufism, Pashto tradition, romanticism as well as mysticism.
-Speaking at the session, Akbar Hoti said that Hamza Baba’s poetry also had a strong messages of nationalism, patriotism and humanity.
+Speaking at the session, Akbar Hoti said that Hamza Baba’s poetry also had a strong message of nationalism, patriotism and humanity.
 “Hamza Baba also contributed to writing prose and has also written dialogues for various Pashto films and dramas.

 Tracing his roots, Kainat Khan said that Ameer Hamza Shinwari was born in Landi Kotal in 1907.
 She said that Shimwari wrote poetry from his school days and his works could be classified as a combination of classical and modern Pashto poetry.